James Carville: Bolivia, 2002

 slogan "Bolivia sí puede" ("Yes, Bolivia can") that featured negative attack ads on his opponents, particularly against Cochabamba mayor Manfred Reyes Villa.
 In one campaign advertisement, Reyes Villa was blamed for rampant diarrhea in the city's poor children.

 Sanchez de Lozada garnered a plurality of votes, 22.46%, against Evo Morales second place finish at 20.94%, before coming to power in August 2002 in a coalition government formed with two other political parties.
-Lozada resigned in October, 2003 and fled to exile in the United States following the 2003 Bolivian Gas Conflict.
+Lozada resigned in October 2003 and fled to exile in the United States following the 2003 Bolivian Gas Conflict.
 Carville's work for Lozada in Bolivia was portrayed in the 2005 documentary film Our Brand Is Crisis, which inspired the 2015 narrative form film Our Brand is Crisis.

 Venezuela, 2003

-In early 2003, Carville worked in Venezuela as an advisor to Venezuelan business interests that previously led an economically devastating strike in the spring of 2002 by managers of the national oil company, Petróleos de Venezuela, S.A.
+In early 2003, Carville worked in Venezuela as an advisor to Venezuelan business interests that had previously led an economically devastating strike in the spring of 2002 by managers of the national oil company, Petróleos de Venezuela, S.A.
 (PDVSA), in an effort to destabilize the government of leftist president Hugo Chávez.
 In the aftermath of an unsuccessful coup attempt in April 2002, the group sought Carville's assistance in displacing Chávez from office.
-In a September, 2006 interview that touched on the topic, Carville remarked: "I've worked in Venezuela and I would be very reluctant to call Chávez a democrat."
+In a September 2006 interview that touched on the topic, Carville remarked: "I've worked in Venezuela and I would be very reluctant to call Chávez a democrat."

 Afghanistan 2009

 Afghan presidential candidate Ashraf Ghani hired Carville as a campaign advisor in July 2009.
-Ghani, who renounced his US Citizenship in order to run for Presidency in Afghanistan, attended high school in the United States in Lake Oswego, Oregon during the late 1960s, earned his master's degree from Columbia University in 1977, was a Fulbright Fellow in the United States who taught at UC Berkeley, and Johns Hopkins University in the 1980s, and worked as an economist at the Washington, DC-based World Bank in the 1990s.
+Ghani, who renounced his US Citizenship in order to run for the presidency of Afghanistan, attended high school in the United States in Lake Oswego, Oregon, during the late 1960s, earned his master's degree from Columbia University in 1977, was a Fulbright Fellow in the United States who taught at UC Berkeley, and Johns Hopkins University in the 1980s, and worked as an economist at the DC-based World Bank in the 1990s.

 Ghani and Carville met in Washington in the spring of 2009 through mutual friends.
-Carville would not say whether he was paid to advise Ghani, whereas Ghani claimed Carville volunteered his time.
+Carville would not say whether he was paid to advise Ghani, whereas Ghani claimed that Carville volunteered his time.
 Carville remarked at the time that the 2009 Afghan presidential election is "probably the most important election held in the world in a long time," and he called his new job "probably the most interesting project I have ever worked in my life."
 When asked about similarities between politics in Afghanistan and politics in Louisiana, Carville responded: "Yeah, I felt a little bit at home, to be honest with you."
-Carville's objective was to help prevent one of Ghani's opponents, Hamid Karzai from garnering a majority of votes, to force the election into a second round.
+Carville's objective was to help prevent one of Ghani's opponents, Hamid Karzai, from garnering a majority of votes, to force the election into a second round.
 Ghani garnered just 2.94% of the vote, with Kazai finishing just shy of a 50% majority.
 After a cancelled run-off election Karzai became president.